infogroup502/TFSAD/README.md

 - tsfresh==0.20.1

 ## Code Description
-There are six files/folders in the source
+There are five files/folders in the source
 - data_factory: The preprocessing folder/file.
 All datasets preprocessing codes are here.
 - main.py: The main python file.
 You can adjustment all parameters in there.
 - metrics: There is the evaluation metrics code folder.